One unit of credit equals four semester hours.

 SPE 311 Educational Psychology

 An introduction to the psychological principles and theories of human development, learning and motivation in K-12 educational settings.
 Includes the study of educational research, child and adolescent development, developmentally appropriate and instructional best practices, individual differences, learning environment and assessment.
-Prerequisite: admission to the program; PSY 210.
+Prerequisites: admission to the program; ENG 106; PSY 210 or EDU 104.

 SPE 316 Literacy III: K-12 Instructional Strategies and Interventions